John St. John Long: Life

 Long's treatments for tuberculosis both involved secret formulas, one inhaled, the other rubbed on the back or chest.
 The rubbing treatment was conducted daily for five to ten days until the patients developed a running sore, which Long said allowed the disease to leave the body.

 Trials

-In 1830, Long was tried for the death of his patient Mrs. Catherine Cashin, age 24.
-Cashin's mother had visited Long to consult about her younger daughter Ellen, who was sixteen and did have tuberculosis.
-Preying on the mother's fears, Long convinced her to obtain treatment for Catherine as well, although Catherine appeared to be in perfect health.
+In 1830, Long was tried for the death of his patient Catherine Cashin, age 24.
+Cashin's mother had visited Long to consult about her younger daughter Ellen, who was sixteen and had tuberculosis.
+Ellen was deemed to be beyond treatment but, preying on the mother's fears, Long convinced her to obtain preventative treatment for Ellen's older sister, Catherine, who appeared to be in perfect health.
 The wound he caused her became severely infected, and Catherine began constantly vomiting.
 Long prescribed mulled wine, which Catherine was unable to keep down.
-A Doctor Brodie was called in, over Long's objections, but Cashin died the following day.
+A Doctor Brodie was called in, over Long's objections, but Catherine died the following day.